William Perkins (theologian): Perkins as clergyman and Cambridge fellow

 Following his ordination, Perkins also preached his first sermons to the prisoners of the Cambridge jail.
 On one celebrated occasion, Perkins encountered a young man who was going to be executed for his crimes and who feared he was shortly going to be in hell: Perkins convinced the man that, through Christ, God could forgive his sins, and the formerly distraught youth faced his execution with manly composure as a result.

-In 1584, after receiving his MA, Perkins was elected as a fellow of Christ's College, a post he held until 1594.
+In 1584, after receiving his MA degree, Perkins was elected as a fellow of Christ's College, a post he held until 1594.
 In 1585, he became a Lecturer of St Andrew the Great in Cambridge, a post he held until his death.

 Perkins's churchmanship

 As a "moderate Puritan", Perkins was firmly opposed to non-conformists and other separatists who refused to conform to the Church of England.
-On the other hand, he also opposed the Elizabethan regime's program of imposing uniformity on the church.
-For example, when Archbishop of Canterbury John Whitgift imprisoned Francis Johnson for Johnson's support of a presbyterian form of church polity, Perkins loudly defended Johnson.
+He also opposed the Elizabethan regime's program of imposing uniformity on the church.
+For example, when Archbishop of Canterbury John Whitgift imprisoned Francis Johnson for Johnson's support of a presbyterian form of church polity, Perkins defended Johnson.
 This was not an isolated incident, and he appeared before the commission more than once.

 On 13 January 1587, Perkins preached a sermon denouncing the practice of kneeling to receive Communion, and was ultimately called before the Vice-Chancellor as a result.
-During the final set of trials against Puritan ministers in 1590–91, Perkins confirmed that he had discussed the Book of Discipline with Puritan ministers, but claimed that he could not remember whom he had talked to.
+During the final set of trials against Puritan ministers in 1590–1591, Perkins confirmed that he had discussed the Book of Discipline with Puritan ministers, but claimed that he could not remember whom he had talked to.

 Perkins married Timothye Cradocke of Grantchester on 2 July 1595.
 (He had previously resigned his fellowship at Christ's College, since only unmarried men could be fellows.)
 They became the parents of seven children, three of whom died in youth from various causes, and one of whom was born after Perkins himself had died.